maricr-sk/EvalProp/README.md

 (p1 <-> (p2 or (not p3)))

-You may assume that atomic propositions are in the format of p[1-9], meaning that they have a prefix p and one digit from 1 to 9, or a string true or false.
-The list of valid operators is [ " or " , " and " , " if " , " iff " , " not " , " xor " ]
+The list of valid operators is
+ [ " or " , " and " , " if " , " iff " , " not " , " xor " ]
-You may wrap all strings in parentheses even if they are not required.

 Part B: Evaluate Prop
 Given a proposition p over atomic propositions p1, p2, · · · , pn, n ≤ 9, and a truth value assigned to each
 atomic proposition, evaluate whether p is true or false under this assignment.
-The proposition will be given to you in the same form as Part A.

 Assume that the values of atomic propositions are given as a Python list of length n where each element is 0 or 1.
-For example if we have p1 = 0, p2 = 1, p3 = 0 the corresponding list is: values = [0 , 1 , 0]
+For example if we have p1 = 0, p2 = 1, p3 = 0 the corresponding list is:

+ values = [0 , 1 , 0]

 Your python function eval prop should take 2 arguments prop, a proposition in the list representation,